Floorp-Projects/Floorp/testing/release/README.txt

   file named all-locales, but does not (yet) handle platform exceptions, so these should be removed from the locales file.

+  prints errors on both STDOUT and STDIN, the intention is to run the script with STDOUT redirected to an output log.
+If there is not output on the console and an exit code of 0 then all tests pass; otherwise one or more tests failed.

   Does the following:

   1) download update.xml from AUS for a particular release